Skip to main content

 Saudi Organization for Chartered and Professional Accountants (SOCPA)

-SOCPA was established in 1992 as a mandatory membership organization for Certified Public Accountants (CPAs) in accordance with the CPA Regulation No. M12 of 1991 and carry out its work in accordance with the Saudi Organization for Chartered and Professional Accountants Ordinance which was issued pursuant to the Council of Ministers resolution No. 416 of 2021.
+SOCPA was established in 1992 under the Certified Public Accountants Regulation issued by Royal Decree No. M/12 of 1991.
+SOCPA currently operates under the Saudi Organization for Chartered and Professional Accountants Ordinance issued pursuant to Council of Ministers Resolution No. 416 of 2021 and under the supervision of the Ministry of Commerce.

 Adoption of International Standards